Oregon Environmental

 Did you know that the Oregon Environmental Health Association is partnering with Deschutes County Environmental Health to offer a REHS Trainee Study Group?
 Trainees from across the state of Oregon meet virtually nearly every Friday to hear speakers, network with other Trainees, and review study questions.
 The Study Group also offers various resources that are helpful in studying for the exam.

 In order to participate in the OEHA REHS Trainee Study Group, please join OEHA as a free Trainee Member.
-Your membership will allow you to attend weekly Zoom study sessions, connect with other EH Trainees, engage in Q&A with experts on various EH topics, participate in guided six-month study curriculums, and much more.
+Your membership will allow you to attend weekly Teams study sessions, connect with other EH Trainees, engage in Q&A with experts on various EH topics, participate in guided six-month study curriculums, and much more.
 Your OEHA Trainee membership will also allow you to have access to the members-only REHS Trainee Study Group webpage, where the syllabus, virtual meeting link, and other key resources are posted.
-Finally, as a OEHA Trainee member, you will be invited to attend the OEHA Annual Education Conference (AEC) with a discounted registration fee and participate in Regional events to network with EH profesionals in your area.
+Finally, as a OEHA Trainee member, you will be invited to attend the OEHA Annual Education Conference (AEC) with a discounted registration fee and participate in Regional events to network with EH professionals in your area.

 After joining OEHA, please simply send a note to us on the Contact page to let us know that you would like to join the OEHA REHS Trainee Study Group.
 Study Groups run January to June and July to December.
-Trainees can join at any time during the six month Study Group period.
+Trainees can join at any time during the six-month Study Group period.

 Why join OEHA as a Trainee?